- LETISKÁA STAVBY

 - The applicant’s FAA medical certificate must be current, and a valid EU medical certificate is required.
 The applicant shall meet the EU medical requirements as stipulated in Commission Regulation (EU) No 1178/2011 applicable to the PPL(A).

-- The applicant shall demonstrate to the examiner before the skill test that he/she has acquired an adequate level of required theoretical knowledge detailed in the TIP-L within the 24-calendar-month period preceding the month of application.
+- The applicant for PPL(A) shall demonstrate to the examiner before the skill test that he/she has acquired an adequate level of required theoretical knowledge detailed in the TIP-L within the 24-calendar-month period preceding the month of application.
+For PPL(A) with IR privileges see theoretical knowledge examination requirements in TIP-L.

 - In some cases the additional training and/ or acclimatization flying is required (for more information see section B of TIP-L).